Table of Contents

 Glock 30 Gen 4 Accessories and Customization

 The advantages to owning a Glock don’t stop in the design and build of Glock guns themselves.
-The popularity and prevalence of Glock guns has grown a vast accessories and customization market that help make Glock guns the most modular, customizable guns on the planet.
+The popularity and prevalence of Glock guns has prompted an excellent expanding aftermarket community.
 Some of the more popular Glock 30 accessories include, unsurprisingly, Pearce Grip Extensions, TALON grips, Trijicon Night Sights, lasers, attachable lights, and, of course, holsters for easy concealed carrying.

-The reach of the Glock empire is furthering, and it has grabbed and applied a choke hold to the .45 auto handgun market.
-The Glock 30 is not a perfect handgun – the sights are a bit underwhelming, and the subcompact build might not work best for everyone.
+The reach of the Glock empire is furthering, and it has a choke hold to the .45 cal market.
+The Glock 30 is not a perfect handgun.
+The sights are a bit underwhelming, and the subcompact build might not work best for everyone.
 It will, however, serve as the perfect handgun for some folks, and therein lies the beauty of Glock.
-It’s impossible to produce one gun that will satisfy everyone, but if Glock’s massive lineup just keeps growing and growing and pumping out gems like the G30, sooner or later they’ll have a gun for every kind of firearm owner.
+It’s impossible to produce one gun that will satisfy everyone.
+Yet if Glock keeps pumping out gems like the G30, they’ll eventually have a gun for every kind of shooter.